satim-co/PolSARpro/README.md

 ## To use as a devcontainer in VSCode

 - This method is recommended because it installs all dependencies and sets up environments.
+- Jupyter notebooks are also supported directly in VSCode.
 - This assumes `docker` and `docker compose` are installed on your system.
 - Edit `docker-compose.yml` to set volume paths that suit your needs.
 - Open the directory in VSCode